NikolaGunchev/javascript-amazon-project/README.md

 # A copy of Amazon's store page, cart, and delivery system.
-Made without the use of a backend, framework, or database.
+Made without the use of libraries, backend, framework, or database.

 This project emphasized more on the JavaScript side, as most of the HTML and CSS was already done, it was just put together.